Photo by Shutterstock

 Article continues below advertisement

-Going forward, we could see some additional businesses, hotels, cities, and counties reopen, as well as some close as the coronavirus pandemic ebbs and flows.
-Visit California has compiled a comprehensive list of links to all of the state’s city and county travel sites, which offer travelers resources for navigating what is and isn’t open in the state.
+Visit California, the state’s tourism marketing organization, has compiled a comprehensive list of links to all of the state’s city and county travel sites, which offer travelers resources for navigating what is and isn’t open in California.

-Natalie Beauregard contributed reporting.
-This story was originally published on June 9, 2020, and has been updated to include current information.
+This story was originally published on June 9, 2020, and was updated on April 6, 2021, to include current information.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips